ericjiang97/nextjs-personal/README.md

-# NextJS + Tailwind CSS + Headless Wordpress
+# NextJS + Tailwind CSS

 This is my new site, you can find this at [https://www.ericjiang.dev](https://www.ericjiang.dev).

-It is built with Tailwind CSS and NextJS, while my blog is powered by Wordpress on my old site blog.ericjiang.dev
+It is built with Tailwind CSS and NextJS, while my blog is powered by markdown under the [/posts](/posts) directory

 ## Getting Started